 As of 2015, the total number of views on YouTube amounted to more than three trillion.
 Users and content creators have become a real community, but more importantly, the platform has become one of the most grossing websites on the internet.

-Last month Chartboost, Californian monetization platform for mobile games, acquired Roostr, a company that works to connect developers with YouTubers and Twitch users to increase their games’ visibility in what has now become an extremely competitive market.
+Last month Chartboost, a Californian monetization platform for mobile games, acquired Roostr, a company that works to connect developers with YouTubers and Twitch users to increase their games’ visibility in what has now become an extremely competitive market.

 While Twitch’s turnover might speak for itself, and while the platform is incredibly popular among more “hardcore” gamers, YouTube remains the place to advertise, market and distribute mobile games.
 If some have voiced skepticism as to YT’s role in this emerging market, the platform already has a pretty well established, if unofficial, “partnership” with so-called Let’s Players, who are among the most subscribed content creators on YouTube.
 The #1 YouTuber with more than 42 million followers, PewDiePie, has amassed 11 billion views with his gameplay videos.